majek/puka/README.md

  - Mystic 'delivery-mode' property is renamed to `persistent` and by default all outgoing messages are marked as `persistent`.
  - Everything is made to be synchronous, even 'basic_publish' and 'basic_ack'.
+ - Heartbeats aren't supported.
+Use tcp keepalives or just do 'queue_declare' every n seconds.

 Puka is experimental